zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/install-19c-oh/install-19c-oh.md

-# Install new 19c database #
+# Install a new 19c database #

+## Introduction ##

 In this lab, we will install the 19c database software and create a new 19c database (and listener) as a target for the other upgrades.

-## Disclaimer ##
- The following is intended to outline our general product direction.
-It is intended for information purposes only and may not be incorporated into any contract.
-It is not a commitment to deliver any material, code, or functionality and should not be relied upon in making purchasing decisions.
-The development, release, and timing of any features or functionality described for Oracle's products remain at the sole discretion of Oracle.
+Estimated Time: 30 minutes

+### Objectives ###

+In this lab you will

+- Learn how to install and register a new Oracle 19c Home in the location of your choice
+- Create a new Oracle 19c Multitenant Database with a pluggable database (PDB)
+- Install the Oracle 19c preinstall package
+- Reduce the memory footprint of the new 19c instance
+- Install the latest autoupgrade.jar in the Oracle 19c Home

-## Prerequisites ##
+### Prerequisites ###

 - You have access to the Upgrade to a 19c Hands-on-Lab client image
-- You have connected to the Hands-on-Lab client image using a Remote Desktop session
+- You have connected to the Hands-on-Lab client image using the supplied NoVNC link

-## Prepare 19c software and operating system ##
+## Task 1: Prepare 19c software and operating system ##

  Before we can upgrade to Oracle 19c, we need to have the Oracle software installed.
 Outside of this training environment, you should download the production software base release from [https://eDelivery.oracle.com](https://eDelivery.oracle.com "eDelivery.oracle.com").
 In a production environment, please also download the patches required and apply them before you create or upgrade any instances.
 The DBA can download patches to upgrade the base 19c version (19.3.0) from [https://support.oracle.com](https://support.oracle.com).